semad/getMedia/docs/1_ANALYSIS_DESIGN_GENERAL.md

 ### Error Recovery
 - **Graceful Degradation**: Continue processing with partial data when possible
-  - If API fails, continue with file data only
-  - If file parsing fails, skip that file and continue with others
-  - If advanced analysis fails, continue with core analysis only
-- **Error Reporting**: Comprehensive error logging and reporting
-  - Log all errors with timestamps and context
-  - Generate error summary in output metadata
-  - Provide actionable error messages to users
 - **Fallback Strategies**: Alternative approaches when primary methods fail
   - API timeout: Retry with exponential backoff (max 3 retries)
   - File corruption: Skip corrupted files and continue